DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 an art factory and a squat are rather different concepts.
 Having to follow rules and regulations as well as having to pay rent turned out to be game changers for our band of ex-squatters.
-Nonetheless, the building became a lively hub for creatives of all stripes — not least of all due to the serendipitous processes Urban Resort made space for, of which a substantial part were also related to Canvas.
+Nonetheless, the building became a lively hub for creatives of all stripes &ndash; not least of all due to the serendipitous processes Urban Resort made space for, of which a substantial part were also related to Canvas.
 Although the venue's success was not achieved overnight, once put on the map, it became a place to be not only for Volkskrant tenants, artistic folk, and the occasional city planning official.

-<div class="streams"><hr class="streams" />I cycled past the Volkskrant building, which I knew only from going to Canvas, and suddenly thought “this could be the ideal building.<hr class="streams" /></div>
+<div class="streams"><hr class="streams" />‘I cycled past the Volkskrant building, which I knew only from going to Canvas, and suddenly thought “this could be the ideal building”’.<hr class="streams" /></div>

 All sorts of people began to make their way to the top floor of the Volkskrant building.
 One of them was Job Heimans, an entrepreneur